EmilianoSanchez/Android-Meter/Android-Meter/README.md

-# Android Testing Tool
+# Android Meter
-An Android tool for testing and predicting non-functional properties of black-box components
+An Android library for benchmarking non-functional properties of Android components.